Shell's Nigerian oil spills soar

 The communities accuse Shell of not taking due care of its facilities and of failing to clean up spill damage and adequately compensate those impacted.

-News of the spills came as Shell said an oil sheen on the water near two of its platforms in the Gulf of Mexico was not due to any leak from its facilities.
+News of the spills come as Shell said an oil sheen on the water near two of its platforms in the Gulf of Mexico was not due to any leak from its facilities.